 For most traditional career paths, getting an education is a necessity.
-An electrician will spend hours mastering their craft, a nurse will study hard to pass their classes — and their licensure exams — and teachers will learn how to teach.
+An electrician will spend hours mastering their craft, a nurse will study hard to pass their classes — and their licencing exams — and teachers will learn how to teach.
 But for the rapidly growing career of an influencer, there’s no formal schooling, no Get Ready With Me 101 classes or TikTok exams to pass, mainly because this profession still isn’t seen as “real” by those who exist outside of it.
 As influencing becomes a more common — and maybe even more respected — career, some are trying to make it more accessible by bringing influencer education to the forefront.

-Take Ivanka DeKoning, a content creator and social media strategist, who gave me a personalized, hour-long crash course of her social media video masterclass series, or, in other words, the “How To Become An Influencer” class.
+Take Ivanka DeKoning, a content creator and social media strategist, who gave me a personalised, hour-long crash course of her social media video masterclass series, or, in other words, the “How To Become An Influencer” class.
 We went through my (hypothetical) reasons for wanting to become an influencer, what my purpose in creating content was, posting strategies, SEO tips, how to feed the algorithm, and much more, all in 60 minutes — and it was, admittedly, a lot to take in.

-Beyond the crash course — which will cost you $700 — DeKoning also offers a six week course that goes into much more detail: You have homework, weekly meetings, and check-ins to see how your content is performing and how you’re growing as a content creator.
+Beyond the crash course — which will cost you $700 USD (approximately £550) — DeKoning also offers a six-week course that goes into much more detail: You have homework, weekly meetings, and check-ins to see how your content is performing and how you’re growing as a content creator.
 She takes on only three to four clients a month due to the attention and intensive care she gives to her students.
 “I get so many clients who tell me they want to become Instagram famous,” DeKoning says.
 “They come to me with the mindset of all of the perks of an influencer and then when I tell them all the work they have to do, I think it really shocks them.”
-While I may not be willing to shell out $700 for this class, I can see how it could be useful for someone who essentially knows nothing about social media and wants an intro to the content creating world.
+While I may not be willing to shell out $700 USD for this class, I can see how it could be useful for someone who essentially knows nothing about social media and wants an intro to the content creating world.

 DeKoning’s course offerings aren’t the only ones out there — there are many, many influencer classes that claim to be able to help you make it, ranging anywhere from free to thousands of dollars.
-Karly Polkosnik, 26, a lifestyle creator who posts content ranging from self love to personal finance, bought an influencer program for $900 in 2018 before plunging into the career full-time.
+Karly Polkosnik, 26, a lifestyle creator who posts content ranging from self-love to personal finance, bought an influencer program for $900 in 2018 before plunging into the career full-time.
 “It was all about pitching brands and creating those relationships.
 It was the only influencer course that I ever bought and it actually was very worth it for me,” she tells Refinery29.
 “My opinions on the course industry are that most of them aren’t helpful.
 Most of them can't teach you exactly how to replicate the success that the person who's selling it has, however, this course that I took on pitching and relationship building, and that was actually very, very useful to me and I think very foundational in my influencer career.”
 Polkosnik currently has 1.2 million TikTok followers, 34,000 Instagram followers, and 9,570 YouTube subscribers.

 Alexa Losey, 28, an influencer who has been creating lifestyle and beauty content since she was 16, isn’t so sure the more rudimentary classes are necessary, though.
 “Connecting with an audience… I think that's something that can't really be taught,” she tells Refinery29.
 “Of course you want your content to be seen, but there's nothing that beats out a real personality.
 There's nothing that beats out real connection with an audience.”